Capturing Stance Dynamics in Social Media: Open Challenges and Research Directions: Conclusion

-Thus, there is a need for bridging the efforts in the field of digital humanities by relying on large historical textual corpora and introducing large scale annotated datasets.
+Our review presents an interdisciplinary viewpoint by bridging the fields of linguistics, natural language processing and digital humanity.
+There is a need for bridging the efforts in the field of digital humanities by relying on large historical textual corpora and introducing large scale annotated datasets.
 This can then benefit longitudinal analyses and contribute to advancing stance detection models that capture linguistic and societal evolution into them.